vuetifyjs/vuetify/packages/docs/src/pages/en/components/lists.md

 #### Expansion Lists

-A list can contain a group of items which will display on click utilizing `v-item-group`'s `activator` slot.
+A list can contain a group of items which will display on click utilizing `v-list-group`'s `activator` slot.
 Expansion lists are also used within the **[v-navigation-drawer](/components/navigation-drawers)** component.

 <example file="v-list/slot-expansion-lists" />